 - Start a website (I can teach you how to start a website here)

 - Brand yourself as a virtual assistant

 - Advertise your services (post on social media and join Facebook groups where you can talk about what you do)

 - Apply for virtual assistant jobs on sites like Freelancer.com, and TaskRabbit.com

 Option 2 – Take the course Your Way To VA

-If you go with option 2, Laura Pennington will walk you through how to become a VA in her course, Your Way To VA (use the code NATALIEB to get 20% off).
+If you go with option 2, Laura Pennington will walk you through how to become a VA in her course, Your Way To VA (and here’s a special code for my readers — use the code NATALIEB to get 20% off).